nikfilippas/yxg/README.md

 - `plot_stuff.py` contains a few plotting routines.

 ## Theory notes
-Theory notes can be found in `notes`
+Theory notes can be found in `notes`, where you can also find the `.tex` source of the paper.

 ## Credit
 We ask that you cite https://arxiv.org/abs/1909.09102 if you use this pipeline for any of your work.